Narnia doesn't exist. Lucy’s just realised. She's 26.

 Actually I had very specific stories I wanted to tell, I just needed to bite the bullet and put the fears I had about leading the creative process aside and get on with it.
 At the moment I’d say I love making performance because it allows me to be preoccupied with all the big talk you can’t go around discussing every day.
 I am not good at small talk.

-Was your process typical of the way that you make a
+Was your process typical of the way that you make a performance?

 I thought this process would be quite different from Garden as it isn’t linear storytelling and there isn’t a character leading the action or any “characters” as such.
 But I have a preoccupation with rhythm, subtext, conciseness and imagery so have found that the traditional means of writing then rewriting a million times before entering a rehearsal room works best for me at the moment!